peter88213/novelyst/docs/help/arcs.md

 1. Select the arc point you want to clear its scene association.
 2. Click **Clear assignment**.

+**Note** The scene association is also cleared automatically if you clear the scene's corresponding arc assignment.

 ## How to delete points